 —Frederick Moe, editor, COLOR WHEEL

-To order: No longer available at Amazon, but available through the author at firstname.lastname@example.org.
+To order: Available at Amazon, but also available through the author at firstname.lastname@example.org.

 If you are interested in any of the books listed on this page, simply contact me via email (above).
 I’ll ask for your mailing address, send the book to you, after which you can send me a check for the postpaid amount that’s indicated.
 Thank you!